- U.S. Wars & Militarism

 AUMF Amendment Tabled, a Squandered Opportunity

-The Senate Ducks a Vote on War
+The Senate Rejects a Vote on War

-FCNL urges Congress to both debate and vote on war authorization.
+"FCNL urges Congress to both debate and vote on war.
 Over the past 16 years, the 2001 AUMF has provided three administrations with a blank check for war.
 As FCNL has noted many times, the 2001 AUMF is a deeply flawed, staggeringly overbroad piece of legislation, and it is past time for Congress to put it to rest.

-It is long past time for Congress to reclaim its Constitutionally-designated war authority.
-We urge all members of Congress, particularly those invested in Congress’s power to determine when and where our nation goes to war, to engage in a rigorous debate on war authority, and to take the critical step of repealing the 2001 and 2002 AUMF as soon as possible.
+"It is long past time for Congress to reclaim its Constitutionally-designated war authority.
+We urge all members of Congress, particularly those invested in Congress’s power to determine when and where our nation goes to war, to engage in a rigorous debate on war authority, and to take the critical step of repealing both the 2001 and 2002 war authorities as soon as possible.

 Click the link below to see how your Senator voted: Senate Vote on Tabling AUMF Amendment